 The goal of the program is to provide to provide underrepresented minority (URM) undergraduate students an opportunity to engage in basic, clinical and/or translational research projects during the summer at Seattle Children’s Research Institute under the mentorship of experienced researchers and principal investigators.
 Students will learn to use lab equipment (as applicable), meet with mentors and gain valuable research experience.
-Students will also attend career and professional training sessions.
+Students will also attend career and professional training sessions on topics such as writing their Individual Development Plans, resume writing, crafting an effective LinkedIn profile and more.
 The purpose of the internship is to provide exposure to biomedical and/or public health research and to engage students to consider careers in science, medicine and public health, and enhance the research capabilities of underrepresented minorities in research.

 The URM Summer Internship Program provides experience to students of diverse backgrounds, especially students from underrepresented racial and ethnic groups.
 Students should be enrolled or soon to be enrolled in an undergraduate institution, or recently graduated (within 6 months), and be over 18 years of age.

 Interns will receive $17 an hour at 40 hours per week.
 Up to 30 hours per week will be dedicated toward research.
-The remaining 10 hours per week will be dedicated to the professional and academic development of the student, including time to write and edit their journal article and attend OTER professional and career development sessions.
-Interns will also receive an ORCA card and a lunch stipend.
+The remaining 10 hours per week will be dedicated to the professional and academic development of the student, including time to write and edit their research abstract and attend OTER professional and career development sessions.
+Interns will also receive an ORCA card and a lunch stipend ($750).
 The program will last up to 10 weeks.

-Students must have a strong background and interest in neuroscience, biology, chemistry, mathematics, pre-med, public health or a related biomedical field.
+Students must have a strong background and interest in one of the following fields: neuroscience, biology, chemistry, mathematics, pre-med, public health or a related biomedical field.
 Students must also be in good academic standing with a strong GPA.
 Ideal candidates are interested in pursuing medical or graduate studies in a biomedical field.
 Students must be from a university or college local to Seattle, or be able to reside in or around Seattle during the summer internship.

 - Must have a working knowledge of computers, standard office software packages (Word, WordPerfect, Excel, Access, PowerPoint, etc.) and standard office equipment (photocopiers, facsimiles, telephones, pagers, etc.).